Things To Do

 Ensure a smooth experience

-Cash is widely accepted, but credit and debit cards are increasingly common in larger establishments.
+Cash is widely accepted, and EC/debit cards are common.
+Credit cards are increasingly accepted in larger establishments; contactless payments are popular.

 Best Time to Visit